angular-ui/ui-tinymce/README.md

 - `format` Format to get content as, i.e. 'raw' for raw HTML, or 'text' for text only.
 Documentation [here](http://www.tinymce.com/wiki.php/api4:method.tinymce.Editor.getContent)
 - `trusted` When `true`, all TinyMCE content that is set to `ngModel` will be whitelisted by `$sce`

+This option is only supported when present on the `uiTinymceConfig` global injectable - this injectable needs to be an object.

+- `baseUrl` Sets the base url used by tinymce asset loading

 ```javascript
 myAppModule.controller('MyController', function($scope) {
   $scope.tinymceOptions = {